Beat Pattern Editor User Interface

 (seesaw/show! root)))

-1 We start by looking up the current configuration of the window, which is stored in the show’s user data, so that it will persist between runs of Beat Link Trigger.
+1 | We start by looking up the current configuration of the window, which is stored in the show’s user data, so that it will persist between runs of Beat Link Trigger. |

-2 We define some helper functions: save updates the show user data with the new state of a user interface element, to record user actions so the MIDI event handler can honor them, and so they can be restored the next time the show is opened. enable lets us enable or disable a group of UI elements in response to the user choosing None or some other value in the Message menu.
-And close is used when closing the window, to let the button know the window is gone before actually closing it.
+2 | We define some helper functions: save updates the show user data with the new state of a user interface element, to record user actions so the MIDI event handler can honor them, and so they can be restored the next time the show is opened.

-3 We get the current sets of MIDI input and output choices, and proceed to build the panel that contains all the GUI elements.
-As we did when updating the input/output menus in responses to changes in the MIDI environment (in beat-pattern-update-mapper-devices), we take care to include the previously-chosen device in the menu (if there was one) even if that device is not currently available.
+As we did when updating the input/output menus in responses to changes in the MIDI environment (in beat-pattern-update-mapper-devices ), we take care to include the previously-chosen device in the menu (if there was one) even if that device is not currently available. |

-4 We add GUI event listeners to call our helper functions when the user makes changes.
 In this case, we both save the new choice in the show, and open the MIDI device and hook up our MIDI event handler.
-Other elements will also save, and sometimes call other helpers like enable as appropriate.

-5 Here we create the actual window, setting the panel we just built as its content, and arrange to call our close helper when the user asks to close it.
+5 | Here we create the actual window, setting the panel we just built as its content, and arrange to call our close helper when the user asks to close it. |

-6 We tell the button that it now has a MIDI mapper window open for it, which many of the functions we saw above rely on.
+6 | We tell the button that it now has a MIDI mapper window open for it, which many of the functions we saw above rely on. |

-7 We initialize the content of all our UI elements with whatever was saved in the show, so that the window opens up showing the correct current values.
+7 | We initialize the content of all our UI elements with whatever was saved in the show, so that the window opens up showing the correct current values. |

-8 Finally we tell the window to take whatever size best fits its contents, position it centered over the button it belongs to, and make it appear on the screen.
+8 | Finally, we tell the window to take whatever size best fits its contents, position it centered over the button it belongs to, and make it appear on the screen. |

-The function beat-pattern-button-action remains unchanged from the earlier version of the show, believe it or not!
+remains unchanged from the earlier version of the show, believe it or not!
 We do need to tweak the function that creates the button itself slightly, though, to add the context menu that opens the MIDI mapping window:

-(defn beat-pattern-button
+(defn make-button

 "Constructs a toggle button for use in the UI, with the specified id,